Oz Almog: Kosher Nostra

 In the exhibition Kosher Nostra.
 Jewish Gangsters in America 1890–1980, Oz Almog created an impressive documentary summary of an entire epoch of crimes committed by Jewish gangsters.
 Through pictures, newspaper articles, and official documents, he showed how such criminals as Meyer Lansky, Benjamin "Bugsy" Siegel, and Louis "Lepke" Buchalter had a determining influence on the development of organized crime in America.
 Kosher Nostra, shown in 2004-2005 at the Jewish Museum, Vienna, featured more than 160 realistic oil portraits, with most of personalities shown both full-face and from profile.
 Each "mug shot" was accompanied with a short biography, resulting in two books with over 1000 pages.

 2004–present

 In 2004 Oz Almog presented his art installation Colors of War.
-Camouflage was shown in the Imperial Furniture Museum in Vienna, exhibiting the original furniture of Austo-Hungarian Emperors, re-furbished with the military camouflage fabrics.
+Camouflage was shown in the Imperial Furniture Museum in Vienna, exhibiting the original furniture of Austro-Hungarian Emperors, re-furbished with the military camouflage fabrics.
 A Warrior Cult was on view at the Jewish Museum featuring the mosaic of shoulder sleeve insignias oil paintings.